The Problem with Plastics...

 6. No Plastic Bags for To-Go Orders: Americans use 100 billion plastic bags a year and only 1% are returned for recycling.
 Over 100,000 marine animals are killed by bags each year!
 Bags should only be given on request and should be made fom paper or another renewable resource.

-As part of the certification, Plastic-Free MKE also requires businesses to choose from the following:
+As part of the program, Plastic-Free MKE also requires businesses to choose from the following:

 - No beverages sold in plastic bottles